Skip to content

 Having a well-written SOA can also decrease the number of other documents that would be required of you during an audit.
 For example, if the description of a certain control is short, it can be documented in the SOA and you won’t need to have a separate document for it.
 Additionally, a comprehensive SOA demonstrates that your company takes information security risks seriously.

-Tips for writing the SOA
+Tips for writing the SOA for ISO 27001

 Many companies find that writing the SOA is time-consuming.
 This is somewhat true.
 Even though the document is not as long as a Risk Assessment Report, it is quite exhaustive.
 Thus, companies might find they are spending way too much time putting together the SOA.